00012122Cs/coursework_ml/README.md

 - **Notebooks**: Document EDA, preprocessing with feature engineering, and model development with MAE/RMSE/R² comparisons plus GridSearchCV tuning.
 - **Models**: Best-performing pipeline persisted as `models/final_model.pkl` together with `models/model_performance.csv`.
 - **App**: Multi-page Streamlit experience for analysis, preprocessing inspection, training, and evaluation/deployment.

-Follow the notebooks and app to regenerate every artefact and align with WIUT coursework requirements.